You Can Easily Explore the Whole 10 Smallest Countries in the World

 Besides, tourism is also the main economic sector of Grenada.
 Beautiful beaches and water sports are mainly concentrated in the southwestern area around St. George’s coastal regions.
 Especially, ecotourism is developing too.

 - Belmont Estate

 The Republic of Malta is an island nation in Southern Europe, consisting of an archipelago in the middle of the Mediterranean Sea.
 When comparing Grenada’s population of 113,000, Malta is actually a very busy and vibrant kingdom with a population of 525,285 (as of 2020), which makes Malta one of the top smallest countries but the most densely populated in Europe.
-The Republic of Malta has 3 large inhabited islands: Malta (Malta), Gozo (Għawdex), and Comino (Kemmuna) and some small abandoned islands.
-According to a report by the United Nations, Malta ranks 23rd in the happiest countries in the world in 2021.
+The Republic of Malta has 3 large inhabited islands: Malta (Malta), Gozo (Għawdex), Comino (Kemmuna), and some small abandoned islands.
+According to a report by the United Nations, Malta ranks 23rd among the happiest countries in the world in 2021.

 Malta has the well-known Calypso’s Cave that overlooks the Sandy coast, Ramla Bay.
 This feature is clearly stated in the epic Odyssey – the location where Calypso kept Odysseus locked up as a “prisoner of love” for 7 years.
 Calypso assured Odysseus of immortality by her side.
 However, Odysseus ran away with his wife, Penelope.